-- (1) The SCR for a dormant insurer is the amount of regulatory capital an insurer is required to hold so that its assets exceed its technical provisions. - (2) The SCR for an insurer other than a dormant insurer, corresponds to the Value-at-Risk of its basic-own funds subject to a confidence level of 90% for a class 12 insurer and 99.5% for an insurer who is not a class 12 insurer, over a one-year period. - (3) An insurer must determine its SCR on the presumption that the insurer will pursue its business as a going concern, using the standard formula approach in paragraph (4). - (4) The standard formula approach used to determine an insurer's SCR is the sum of- - (a) a BSCR as determined in regulation 25; - (b) a capital requirement for operational risk determined in regulation 27; and - (c) a capital add-on as may be specified by the Authority, determined under regulation 24.
+- (1) The SCR for a dormant insurer is the amount of regulatory capital necessary to ensure that its assets exceed all of its liabilities, including those relating to the insurer's operational management and regulatory compliance. - (2) The SCR for an insurer other than a dormant insurer, corresponds to the Value-at-Risk of its basic-own funds subject to a confidence level of 90% for a class 12 insurer and 99.5% for an insurer who is not a class 12 insurer, over a one-year period. - (3) An insurer must determine its SCR on the presumption that the insurer will pursue its business as a going concern, using the standard formula approach in paragraph (4). - (4) The standard formula approach used to determine an insurer's SCR is the sum of - - (a) a BSCR as determined in regulation 25; - (b) a capital requirement for operational risk as determined in regulation 27; - (c) a capital add-on as may be specified by the Authority, determined in regulation 24; and - (d) an adjustment for the loss-absorbing capacity of deferred taxes as determined in regulation 26A.7